FileMaker Cloud for AWS 1.18.0 Getting Started Guide

 - Enter the passphrase in the dialog box, and click OK.

-AWS Simple Email Service (SES): FileMaker Cloud uses AWS SES for sending emails to administrators.
+AWS Simple Email Service (SES): FileMaker Cloud for AWS uses AWS SES for sending emails to administrators.
 Security is enhanced because you don't have to set up an SMTP server and open port 25.

 Managing ports in your security group

-You may need to configure two additional ports for your FileMaker Cloud instance:
+You may need to configure two additional ports for your FileMaker Cloud for AWS instance:

 - For Secure Shell (SSH) access, open port 22.